RTEMS/rtems-docs/user/rsb/configuration.rst

 Build set files have the file extension ``.bset`` and the package build configuration files have the file extension of ``.cfg``.
-The ``sb-set-builder`` command will search for *build sets* and the ``sb-builder`` commands works with package build configuration files.
+The ``sb-set-builder`` command will search for *build sets*.

 Both types of configuration files use the ``#`` character as a comment character.
 Anything after this character on the line is ignored.
 There is no